-- a.
-Where maximum building heights are established in stories, all levels devoted to parking are considered as individual stories except when screened by a linear building with active use provided for a depth of no less than 20 feet measured from the front of the building.
+a.
+Where maximum building heights are established in stories, all levels devoted to parking are considered as individual stories except when screened by a liner building with active use provided for a depth of no less than 20 feet measured from the front of the building.
 See Figure 12-4 for illustration.
-Under all circumstances the 40' and 4-story height limit shall not be exceeded. - b.
-Minimum ceiling heights are provided for certain Building Types in individual Redevelopment Zoning Districts.
-Ceiling height is measured from finished floor to finished ceiling.
+Under all circumstances the 40' and 4-story height limit shall not be exceeded.